ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 ### Compute billing option
 {: #compute-billing}

-The **Compute** option enables you to provision and manage Red Hat OpenShift on IBM Cloud (ROKS) clusters in your on-premises environment.
+The **Compute** option enables you to provision and manage Red Hat OpenShift on IBM Cloud clusters in your on-premises environment.

 **What you get:**
 - Fully managed OpenShift clusters with IBM SRE support